Towards Unified World Models for Visual Navigation via Memory-Augmented Planning and Foresight: Methodology

-We present \textbf{UniWM}, a unified, memory-augmented world model that performs \emph{planning} and \emph{visualization} within an autoregressive multimodal backbone.
-We first introduce navigation preliminaries and a unified formulation that replaces the disjoint planner–world-model pair with one multimodal LLM augmented by hierarchical memory (Eq.\ref{eq:unified-step}, Sec.\ref{sec:foundations-formulation}).
-We then describe the unified training scheme, \emph{i.e.} multimodal tokenization and role-specific objectives for planning and world modeling (Sec.\ref{sec:unified-training}), and hierarchical memory for stable longer-horizon rollouts at inference (Sec.\ref{sec:inference-memory}).
+We \textbf{first} introduce preliminaries that replace the disjoint planner-world-model pair with one multimodal LLM augmented by hierarchical memory (Sec.~\ref{sec:foundations-formulation}).
+We \textbf{then} detail unified training, including multimodal tokenization and role-specific objectives for planning and world modeling (Sec.~\ref{sec:unified-training}), and \textbf{finally} describe hierarchical memory for stable long-horizon rollouts at inference time (Sec.~\ref{sec:inference-memory}).